Amiirch/film-finder/README.md

 - Mongo.Db for data storage with Mongoose
 - Docker for easy deployment and containerization
 - Unit tests to ensure code quality and reliability
+- Swagger for interactive API documentation and testing

 ---